Activity Scheduling and Lifecycle: A Deep Dive into AOSP Source Code

 }

-4. The Hatching Miracle of the Backstage Workshop: From Unboxing to the Manifestation of onCreate()
+4. Inside the App Process: From Unboxing to onCreate()

 try {